-Wondering what county Philadelphia is in?
-This is a common question.
+What county is Philadelphia in?
+This is a common question with a surprising answer.
 Philadelphia is actually its own county known as Philadelphia County.
-It shares the same geographic borders as the City of Philadelphia.
+It shares the same geographic borders as the City of Philadelphia itself.

 Philadelphia County – An Overview